Be My Escape

-"Be My Escape" is a song by American Christian rock band Relient K. It was released in November 2004 as the lead single from their fourth full-length album, Mmhmm (2004).
-The song was their first entry on the US Billboard Hot 100, where it peaked at number 82 and is usually referred to as Relient K's most popular mainstream song, other than "Who I Am Hates Who I've Been".
-The song is Relient K's fourth most popular song on iTunes.
-The song was certified gold in the US on October 5, 2005.
+"Be My Escape" is a song by American Christian rock band Relient K. It was released on November 2, 2004, as the lead single from their fourth full-length studio album, Mmhmm, which was released on the same day.
+The song was their first entry on the US Billboard Hot 100, where it peaked at number 82.
+It is one of Relient K's most successful songs, along with "Who I Am Hates Who I've Been".
+The song was certified Gold in the US on October 5, 2005.

-"Be My Escape" was featured in the 2006 Men's U.S. Open Tennis Championship, with the song's opening guitar solo playing as the event headed into a commercial.

-Song
+In 2019, Jesus Freak Hideout ranked "Be My Escape" at the tenth spot on their "Relient K's Top 20 Songs" list.

+Background

-The song is the singer's plea for "escape" from his past mistakes.
+"Be My Escape" is the singer Matt Thiessen's plea for "escape" from his past mistakes.
 Although the lyrics avoid directly mentioning God, given the band's Christian background and some of the themes in the song, it is usually taken to refer to Him.
 "Be My Escape" uses guitars, drums, and keyboards, and the pace is varied effectively to give a sense of longing and desperation.
 The last forty seconds or so are a slow epilogue, with no instruments other than the drums, vibraphone and piano.

-The song's lyrics at the beginning of the verses are often mistaken.
-Many have thought the first lines of the two verses to be "I'm giving up, I'm giving up slowly" and "I'm giving up, I'm doing this alone now".
-The actual lines from the beginning of the first two verses are "I've given up on givin' up slowly" and "I've given up on doing this alone now".

 An acoustic version of the song was released in November 2005 on the Apathetic EP.
 It included the addition of a mandolin.

+Composition and arrangement

+"Be My Escape" was written by Matt Thiessen and was produced by Mark Lee Townsend.
+The song was mixed at South Beach Studios in Miami by Tom Lord-Alge and was mastered by Jim DeMain and Ted Jensen.
+The song was written shortly after the release of their third studio album, Two Lefts Don't Make a Right...but Three Do.
+Although he had not written the lyrics for the song yet, he had a piano riff, which he would play "over and over again."
+The song's arrangement is considered to be "unorthodox," which Thiessen said was the idea going into this song, avoiding to write something predictable and rather something formulaic.

+The opening lines, "I've given up on giving up slowly, I'm blending in so you won't even know me, Apart from this whole world that shares my fate, This one last bullet you mention is my one last shot at redemption, Because I know to live you must give your life away" is a Christian lyric, which Thiessen wrote from his perspective of being in a bad place and how he was unhappy with himself at the time.

+According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the track runs at 200 BPM and is in the key of A major.
+Thiessen's range in the song spans from the notes A3 to F#6.